kiman121/dooh-mtaani/README.md

 # Dooh Mtaani Web Application

-#### This application was created as tool to help interested chama's in financial management, 2021
+#### This application was created as a tool to help interested chama's in financial management, 2021

 #### By **Finely M, Samuel W, Janet M, Issa S and Patrick M**